Watch past educational presentations and see live events in real time

 Inclusive and comprehensive rheumatology patient data

 The ACR has set up a process for researchers to request analyses of RISE data.
 Learn about the process to request RISE data.

 Request Data Use

-To learn more about RISE and the variety of data it collects, read a publication in Arthritis Care & Research from the ACR’s RISE Research & Publications Subcommittee.
+To learn more about RISE and the variety of data it collects, read this Arthritis Care & Research article from the RISE Research & Publications Subcommittee.